chmadran/minishell/README.md

  <summary> <h3>PART 0 : ENVIRONMENT</h3></summary>

-Chaque programme C possède une fonction principale qui doit être nommée main.
-La fonction main sert de point de départ pour l’exécution du programme.
-Elle contrôle généralement l'exécution du programme en dirigeant les appels à d'autres fonctions du programme.
-Il n’existe aucun prototype déclaré pour main et cette fonction peut être définie avec zéro, deux ou trois paramètres.
-Le troisième paramètre, envp, est un tableau de pointeurs vers des variables d’environnement.
-Le tableau envp se termine par un pointeur null.

- ```
-int main( void )
-int main( int argc, char *argv[] )
-int main( int argc, char *argv[], char *envp[] )
- ```

 Sometimes it is useful to communicate with a program in a semi-permanent way, so that you do not need to specify a command-line option every time you type the command to execute the program.
 One way to do this is to generate a configuration file, in which you can store data that will be used by the program every time it is run.
 This approach is typically useful if you have a large amount of data that you want to pass to a program every time it runs, or if you want the program itself to be able to change the data.

-However, environment variables provide a more lightweight approach.
+Environment variables are a small amount of data that needs to be passed to a program every time it runs but it is provided with a more lightweight approach to a configuration file.
 Environment variables, sometimes called shell variables, are usually set with the export command in the shell.
-(This section assumes you are using the GNU Bash shell.)
 Standard environment variables are used for information about your home directory, terminal type, and so on; you can define additional variables for other purposes.
 The set of all environment variables that have values is collectively known as the environment.

 Environment variables are stored in a special array that can be read by your main function.
 Envp is an array of strings, just as argv is.
 It consists of a list of the environment variables of your shell, in the following format: NAME=value.
 Just as you can manually process command-line options from argv, so can you manually process environment variables from envp.
 However, the simplest way to access the value of an environment variable is with the getenv function, defined in the system header stdlib.h.
 It takes a single argument, a string containing the name of the variable whose value you wish to discover.
 It returns that value, or a null pointer if the variable is not defined.

-We need to store this data in minishell because 1. if the command inputted by the user is a builtin we have been asked to recreate, it will run our implementation of this function, otherwise it will look for the corresponding executable in the directories contained in the PATH environment variable.
+Going back to how to get the environment variables if you're not allowed to use getenv like at 42, the main function can take zero to three parameters, the third of which is envp, an array of pointeurs to your machine's environment's variables that ends with a null pointer :

+ ```
+int main( void )
+int main( int argc, char *argv[] )
+int main( int argc, char *argv[], char *envp[] )
+ ```

 After check, we realised the usage of a third argument like this ```int	main(int ac, char **av, char **envp)``` is not specified in the C standard or POSIX (see this stack overflow thread: https://stackoverflow.com/questions/10321435/is-char-envp-as-a-third-argument-to-main-portable).
 As a reminder, POSIX refers to a set of standardized functions, variables, and definitions that provide a consistent interface for developers to write software that can run on any POSIX-compliant operating system.
 A POSIX-compliant method to get all is the extern char **environ :